javedali99/python-resources-for-earth-sciences/README.md

 - [geehydro](https://github.com/giswqs/geehydro): A Python package for mapping inundation dynamics using Google Earth Engine

+- [earthengine-py-notebooks](https://github.com/giswqs/earthengine-py-notebooks): A collection of 360+ Jupyter Python notebook examples for using Google Earth Engine with interactive mapping

 - [PcRaster](http://pcraster.geo.uu.nl/): It is a collection of software targeted at the development and deployment of spatio-temporal environmental models.

 - [PyGeoprocessing](https://pypi.org/project/pygeoprocessing/): A Python/Cython based library that provides a set of commonly used raster, vector, and hydrological operations for GIS processing.